-What Does the Market Decline Mean for You?
+What Does a Market Decline Mean for You?

 Let’s look at this more closely.
 February 5 was a bad day; the last time we had a day like that was in 2011, about seven years ago.
 This tells us two things about how we should react.
 First, this was an unusual event, so we should be paying attention.
 Before we get to the second, though, answer this: Do you remember when the market had that bad day in 2011?
 Has it affected your life since then?
 The answer for almost everyone is no, which tells us the second thing—that bad market days don’t really matter over time.
 What matters is how markets perform over the long term.
 If you ignored that bad day, and forgot about it, you probably ended up doing quite well.

 Here’s something else to consider.
 This market drop has taken us back to the levels of late November 2017.
 So, the drop, in fact, doesn’t look all that bad.
 We are still near all-time highs.
 And we are still above the long-term trend lines that support further market gains.
 In other words, from a market perspective, we are still in good shape.

 This is possible because the economic fundamentals remain very strong.
 Consumer and business confidence are high, hiring and investment continue, and economic growth appears more likely to accelerate than to slow.
 Corporate earnings are growing rapidly, and expectations are getting better, not worse.
 The factors that have driven the market to all-time highs are still there, ready to support it despite the recent market declines.

 So, what is driving the market down?
 In short, a break in confidence.
 Perhaps investors started to worry when interest rates moved up at the end of January.
 Or maybe they are growing more concerned about the pending debt ceiling debate.
 Whatever the reason, they became less confident—and decided to sell.
 The question now is whether that loss of confidence will hold or not.